hashicorp/terraform-provider-azuread/docs/resources/administrative_unit_role_member.md

 The following API permissions are required in order to use this resource.

-When authenticated with a service principal, this resource requires one of the following application roles: `AdministrativeUnit.ReadWrite.All` and `RoleManagement.ReadWrite.Directory` or `Directory.ReadWrite.All`
+When authenticated with a service principal, this resource requires one of the following application roles: `AdministrativeUnit.ReadWrite.All` and `RoleManagement.ReadWrite.Directory`, or `Directory.ReadWrite.All`

 When authenticated with a user principal, this resource requires one of the following directory roles: `Privileged Role Administrator` or `Global Administrator`